osen/stent/README.txt

 impacting the design of a program code too much.

-Rather than using a raw pointer, the developer uses a pointer wrapper which is guarenteed to return NULL as soon as the original data being pointed to is freed.
+Rather than using a raw pointer, the developer uses a pointer wrapper which is guaranteed to return NULL as soon as the original data being pointed to is freed.

 Getting Started
 ---------------
-There are a few considerations that a developer needs before using stent.
+There are a few considerations that a developer needs to make before using Stent.
 The following instructions should provide a brief overview of the steps required.
-However, a brief look through the "example/game" project should also explain these concepts quickly.
+However, a quick look through the "example/game" project should also explain these concepts.

 1) Include the "stent.h" header file.